plotly/dash-labs/docs/08-MultiPageDashApp.md

     - A logo at `assets/logo.<extension>`

 - `redirect_from`:
-   A list of paths that should redirect to this page For example: `redirect_from=['/v2', '/v3']`
+   A list of paths that should redirect to this page.
+   For example: `redirect_from=['/v2', '/v3']`

 - `layout`: